jasonellington/fullStackReact/README.md

 # Express/Node Server
-This is a Sandbox for creating a base layer of a full-stack React Application.
+This is a Sandbox for creating a base server-layer for a full-stack React Application or any Node.js app.
 The steps involved are getting your instance of the Express/Node API working and deploying the application to Heroku.

-### Getting Started
+## Getting Started
 ```
 > npm install
 > node index.js
 ```

+## Setting Up Heroku (Optional)